The Puntillitas Fritas or fried baby squid as they are called in English is a very popular food from Southern Spain.

 Step by Step instructions

-To make this baby squid recipe you will need the following ingredients
+To make this Spanish baby squid recipe, you will need the following ingredients

-- In a large bowl mix the wheat flour and the corn or chickpea flour.
-Don’t worry if you don’t have one of them, you can use just one type, but by using both you will get a crunchy result and a more powerful flavor.
+3. In a large bowl mix the wheat flour and the corn or chickpea flour.
+Don’t worry if you don’t have one of them; you can use just one type, but by using both, you will get a crunchy result and a more robust flavor.

-- Once you mix your flour, toss your baby squids into that bowl and make sure they get entirely covered by the flour, this way you will ensure getting a really crispy result.
-In the meantime preheat your extra virgin olive oil in a deep and large pan.
+4. Once you mix your flour, toss your baby squids into that bowl and make sure they get entirely covered by the flour, this way you will ensure getting a really crispy result.
+In the meantime, preheat your extra virgin olive oil in a deep and large pan.

-- The last step is very simple too!
-You just have to remove the excess oil from the squids, put a little bit more of salt on top of them and that’s it!
+6. The last step is straightforward, too!
+You have to remove the excess oil from the squids, put a little bit more salt on top of them, and that’s it!
 They are ready to be served.

 Substitution of ingredients

-If you still want to get a crispy squid but make it gluten-free, you just have to change the flour for the same amount of cornstarch.
+If you want to get a crispy squid but make it gluten-free, you have to change the flour for the same amount of cornstarch.

-Also, make sure that the oil is new and that every pan is clean so there is no risk of gluten getting into your dish.
+Also, ensure that the oil is new and that every pan is clean so there is no risk of gluten getting into your dish.

-There are other squid recipes that allow you to bake or boil the squid, but the best way to cook squid, especially baby squid, is to fry it!
+There are other squid recipes that allow you to bake or boil the squid, but the best way to cook squid is to fry it to make it crispy, baby squid!

 Try another Andalucian recipe such as the fried Spanish calamari rings, the Spanish clams, or the Spanish fried fish for an authentic Spanish experience.